shervinea/cheatsheet-translation/fr/cs-230-deep-learning-tips-and-tricks.md

 **21. Epoch ― In the context of training a model, epoch is a term used to refer to one iteration where the model sees the whole training set to update its weights.**

-&#10230; Epoch ― Dans le contexte de l'entraînement d'un modèle, l'<i>epoch</i> est un terme utilisé pour réferer à une itération où le modèle voit tout le training set pour mettre à jour ses coefficients.
+&#10230; Epoch ― Dans le contexte de l'entraînement d'un modèle, l'<i>epoch</i> est un terme utilisé pour référer à une itération où le modèle voit tout le training set pour mettre à jour ses coefficients.

 <br>